mathieudelehaye/SeleniumWebCrawler/README.md

 # SeleniumWebCrawler

-The goal is to automatically browse a website with Selenium WebDriver and extract data to a DB.
+Automatically browse a website with Selenium WebDriver and extract data to a DB.